albandewilde/random_image_sender/README.md

 - [ ] Irc
 - [ ] ...

+## Running services

+### Discord

+If you want that bot on your server, it is available on the [Discord Bot List](https://top.gg/ "DBL") at [this page](https://top.gg/bot/639976883148292136 "RIS").
+Otherwise you can invite him with [that link](https://discordapp.com/api/oauth2/authorize?client_id=639976883148292136&scope=bot&permissions=0 "invite RIS").

+### Web site

+The web site isn't hosted for now, if you want to host it for me be pleased to contact me.

 ## Get our own bot

 To get your own bot, follow these steps: